 - Heirloom varieties: very suitable for hydroponics because they have unique flavors and textures that attract a premium price.
 Examples of heirloom varieties; Green zebra, Black krim etc.

 Factors that affect the yield and quality of hydroponic tomatoes:

 - Temperature: tomatoes prefer warm temperature for optimum growth.
 Excessive heat can although lead to flower drop or reduce fruit set.
 The ideal temperature for hydroponic tomato production is between 21-23 degree Celsius during the day and 19-21 degree Celsius at night.

 - pH: pH level of the nutrient solution used should be maintained within a range between 5.5-6.5.
 Very low or high pH can have an impact on the nutrient uptake capacity.

-- Light: a lot of light is required for tomato plants to grow.
+- Light: a lot of light is required for hydroponic farming of tomato plants to grow.
 Adequate intensity of light is very important for vegetative growth and fruit development.

 - Nutrients: supply of correct balance of nutrients is important for healthy vegetative growth and high yields.
 The amount of Nitrogen, Phosphorus and Potassium as well as all the micronutrients should be carefully monitored and adjusted as required.

-- Support structures: tomato plants require support structures such a stake to keep them upright and prevent them from collapsing due to the weight of the fruit.
+- Support structures: tomato in hydroponics plants require support structures such a stake to keep them upright and prevent them from collapsing due to the weight of the fruit.